-Covid 19 coronavirus: Women's kiss and hug to thank gym member
+Covid 19 coronavirus: Ashley Bloomfield v Mike Hosking - health boss apologises but says he won't quit

 * Editorial: Why the Health Minister has to go

+Bloomfield's comments came as two women - who travelled here from the UK - were allowed out of isolation at an Auckland hotel early and without being tested.
+They made a road-trip to Wellington and took Covid tests there that turned out positive.

+Depsite initially saying they had not contacted anyone on their road-trip, it was revealed yesterday that they came into contact with at least two friends who helped them after they became lost on the Auckland motorway.

-An Auckland gym member is believed to be the person who "kissed and hugged" two women who tested positive for Covid-19 on their way to Wellington.
+An Auckland gym member is believed to be one of the friends who "kissed and hugged" the women after helping them.

 According to a Facebook post by Felicia Alkin, the owner of Lioness Gym, the unnamed member was in contact with the two women on Saturday and did not know they were positive until Tuesday afternoon.

-National MP Michael Woodhouse earlier claimed that the pair, who travelled from London to New Zealand and arrived on June 10, borrowed a car but had to meet friends for help with directions after getting lost.
+National MP Michael Woodhouse earlier revealed that the pair, who travelled from London to New Zealand and arrived on June 10, borrowed a car but had to meet friends for help with directions after getting lost.

+On Hosking's show today, Bloomfield repeated that he was "sorry" for the slip-up with the border issues that allowed the two women with Covid to roam free.

+"We had processes in place ... clearly there was a gap in implementation.
+That gap is now closed," he said.

 LISTEN LIVE TO NEWSTALK ZB